pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ![Sample chapter files selection list.](./assets/learning-omp3.2-workflow-production-chapters-4.png)

+##### Chapter Landing pages

+In order to specify that an individual chapter of a book has its own specific landing page, under Publication - Chapters.
+Then, select “Add Chapter” and select the option for “Show this chapter on its own page and link to that page from the books' table of contents”

 #### Publication Formats

 Books can be published on your public OMP press site in a variety of formats, including HTML, PDF, EPUB, and more.
 Supplementary materials can also be published.